How to comfort someone with fibromyalgia? Fibromyalgia guide for male partners.

 From my personal experience, I found what works and what doesn’t.

-The most important changes I have made to improve the support and communication with my wife was the realization that instead of trying to “fix” my partner’s health, I had to work on myself, especially on my lack of knowledge about fibromyalgia.
+The most important change I have made to improve the support and communication with my wife was the realization that instead of trying to “fix” my partner’s health, I had to work on myself, especially on my lack of knowledge about fibromyalgia.

-First of all, listen to her because no amount of articles, books, even doctors will teach you what your partner is going through.
+First of all, listen to her because no amount of articles, books, or even doctors will teach you what your partner is going through.

 She will tell you all you need to know, without unnecessary fluff, because she’s an expert in how she feels.

 No doctor can manage this, remember that!